Pantyhose-X/awesome/README.md

 *   [hectorm/demergi](https://github.com/hectorm/demergi) - A proxy server that helps to bypass the DPI systems implemented by various ISPs.

-*   [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Access the web from a browser you run on a server, rather than on your local device.
+*   [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Browse the web from a browser you run on a server, rather than on your local device.
 For security, privacy and more!

 *   [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning and machine learning models